-Al, Law, and Justice Course Code Section Number 01 Instructors Course is open to 2L or 3L Course is an elective Semester winter Credits 3 Days and Times Wednesday at 10:00 a. m. to 12:50 p.m. meets perspectiv es requirement yes meets writi ng requirement yes Assessment Method 10% reflections (2 x 5%) 30% group presentation 60% paper (4,500 words) due in April Materials are provided through Moodle Calendar Description Selected Topics 2: Students focus on a variety of subject areas, either doctrinal or theoretical.
-This course explores a range of issues arising at the frontiers of artificial intelligence that affect law, justice, and democracy.
-Topic will include the theory of AI media, data privacy, copyright and IP, and labour, discrimination, misinformation, and manipulation.
-The course will combine lecture, discussion, and student presentations Other Information Upon completing this course, students should gain a better understanding of: issues arising for lawmakers seeking to regulate AI in various areas including: IP, tort, privacy, and criminal law; social and historical issues engaged by AI; and practical effects of AI for law and society.
+AI, Law, and Justice Course Code LAWF 3780 Section Number 01 Instructors Dr Robert Diab and Pro ofessor Jon Festinger KC Course is open to 2L or 3L Course is an elective Semester winter Credits 3 Days and Times Wednesday at Wednesday at 10:00 a.m. to 12:50 p.m. meets perspectiv es requirement yes meets writing requirement ng requirement TBC Assessment Method TBC TBC Materials TBC Calendar Description Selected Topics either doctrinal lents focus on a variety or pretical. of subject areas, Other Information This course explores a range of issues arising at the frontiers of artificial intelligence that affect law, justice, and democracy.
+Topics will include the theory of AI media, data privacy, copyright and IP, AI and labour, discrimination, misinformation, and manipulation.
+The course will combine lecture, discussion, and student presentations.

-Animals and the Law Course Code LAWF 3180 Section Number 01 Instructor Dr Katie Sykes Course is open to 2L or 3L Course is an elective Semester fall Credits 3 Days and Times Tuesday and Thursday at 11:30 a.m. to 12:50 p o.m. meets perspectiv ves requirement yes meets writing requirement yes Assessment Method one main writing assignment and additional assignments Materials are provided through Moodle Calendar Description Students analyze and engage with conceptual questions and legal and philosophical debates about the place of nonhuman animals in the legal system.
+Animals and the Law Course Code LAWF 3180 Section Number 01 Instructor Dr Katie Sykes Course is open to 2L or 3L Course is an elective Semester fall Credits 3 Days and Times Tuesday and Thursday at 11:30 a.m. to 12:50 p o.m. meets perspectiv es requirement yes meets writing requirement yes Assessment Method one main writing assign one main writing assignment and additional assignments Materials are provided through Moodle Calendar Description Students analyze and engage with conceptual questions and legal and philosophical debates about the place of nonhuman animals in the legal system.
 Students learn the key legal doctrines, statutory regimes, case law, and industry guidelines that regulate human interaction with animals in Canada, in other countries and internationally, and practice using these legal tools in advocacy and scholarship.
 Students research, analyze and discuss topics in various areas of law as they pertain to animals.
 Students develop skills in advocacy for reform of animal protection law by using evidence and effective arguments in support of their proposals.
 Other Information This course will not be offered in 2025-26.

-Bankruptcy and Restructuring Law Course Code LAWF 3620 Section Number 01 Instructor Jeff Coulter Course is open to 2L or 3L Course is an elective Semester winter Credits 3 Days and Times Tuesday and Th ursday at 4:00 to 5:20 p.m. meets perspectiv es requirement no meets writi ng requirement no Assessment Method 10% participation 40% take-home mid-term exam 50% 3-hour open-book exam Materials Houlden, Morawetz, and Sarra, The Annotated Bankruptcy and Insolvency Act .
+Bankruptcy and Restructuring Law Course Code LAWF 3620 Section Number 01 Instructor Jeff Coulter Course is open to 2L or 3L Course is an elective Semester winter Credits 3 Days and Times Tuesday and Th ursday at 4:00 to 5:20 p.m. meets perspectiv es requirement no meets writing requirement no no Assessment Method 40% take-home 10% participation 40% take-home mid-term exam 50% 3-hour open-book exam Materials Insolvency Act. online through Houlden, Morawetz, and Sarra, The Annotated Bankruptcy and Insolvency Act .
 Any recent edition would be suitable.
 It is available online through TRU Library.
 Purchase is not required.
 Other materials are provided on Moodle.
-Calendar Description Topics in this course include receivership, consumer and commercial arrangements, and bankruptcy under the Bankruptcy Act (BIA) and the Company Creditors Arrangements Act (CCAA).
-Other Information sections of the annotations of the bankruptcy issu situations in wholicy issues the bankruptcy, with BIA; revelose sees and lich the latest may a had as mu e will involve discussion riew of select paragraphs ections; exposure to and case illustrating the broad BIA operates; and considerise.
-The primary focus arise corporate insolvency ling reviewing restructures. s of the textbook's discussion of select ad range of fact derations of legal and will be on personal as time and student
+Calendar Description arrangements, Topics in this course include receivership, consumer and commercial arrangements, and bankruptcy under the Bankruptcy Act (BIA) and the Company Creditors Arrangements Act (CCAA).
+Other Information